GraphRAG-Induced Dual Knowledge Structure Graphs for Personalized Learning Path Recommendation: Experiments

 \subsection{Ablation Study}

 To validate the effectiveness of the innovative components of our method, we conducted an ablation study.
 Specifically, we removed the similarity agent module from our method to assess its contribution to the overall performance.
 As shown in Table \ref{tab:Ablation Experiment}, when the similarity agent is removed from our method, there is a noticeable performance drop across all three datasets.
 This highlights the necessity and value of considering the similarity relationships between knowledge concepts in learning path recommendations.
+Moreover, with the similarity agent included, our model achieves a substantial performance improvement at step=20.
+This further confirms that similarity relationships play a critical role in unlocking the performance potential of longer learning paths.